 - 4 calendar views (month, week, day and list)

-- Edit posts/pages in a popup window without leaving the dashboard
+- Add/edit core post types in a popup window without leaving the dashboard

 - Add notes on core post type posts

 - Filtering of core post types, post statuses, taxonomies and users

 - Post status colors to easily differentiate posts

 - Post status color key shows a summary of post status colors